Healthy Vision Month

 - Wash your hands before touching your eyes or removing contact lenses.

 Making sure you have visual health not only benefits your eyes, but it also benefits your overall health.
 People who have poor visual health are more likely to have diabetes, poor hearing, high blood pressure, lower back pain, and strokes, as well as having a higher risk of falling or injury.
-That’s why it’s important to get an annual comprehensive dilated eye exam.
+That’s why it’s important to get an annual dilated eye exam.